kyilax/colour-user/README.md

 Run ./colouruser --help or bash colouruser -h to display help page on how to use the script

 ## Credits
-Exclusivlely to google, stackoverflow, askubuntu
+Credits goes to google, stackoverflow, askubuntu

 Written by kyilax